-- What are the foundations of an effective training program? - How is training implemented effectively to improve fitness?
+- What are the foundations of an effective training program? - How is training implemented effectively to improve fitness? - Integrated movement experiences.

 - Written reports

 - Laboratory report

 - Reflective folio

 - Data analysis or case study

 - Structured questions.

 The level of achievement for Units 3 & 4 is also assessed by an end-of-year examination, contributing 50% of the final assessment.